shftan/shftan.github.io/oldernews.md

 - 6/24: Was a panelist on "Exploring AI Career Pathways" for Girls Who Code's high school summer immersion program.
 - 3/24: Gave a guest lecture for Stanford University's CS131 "Computer Vision: Foundations and Applications" class.
 - 12/23: Gave President's Remarks and mentored a roundtable on Trustworthy ML at the 2023 Women in Machine Learning Workshop @ NeurIPS.
+- 9/23: Was a panelist at Columbia Business School's Challenges in Operationalizing Responsible AI workshop.
 - 7/23: I will be co-organizing a workshop at NeurIPS 2023 on [Regulatable ML](https://regulatableml.github.io/).
 Submit your paper!
 - 7/23: Gave President's Remarks at the 2023 Women in Machine Learning Un-Workshop @ ICML.
 - 1/22: I was on a panel on post-phd plans organized by Cornell University's Graduate Students for Gender Inclusion in Computing.